ischmidt20/ischmidt20.github.io/projects.md

 ### **Bike Lanes and Displacement**
 - **Co-Authors**: Khoa Đỗ, Rowan Pan

 For a class assignment, my group and I looked at the relationship between the existence of bike lanes and urban displacement, as measured by the [Urban Displacement Project](https://www.urbandisplacement.org/).
 I collected bike lane shapefiles from various city open data portals, which I then used to calculate the total length of bike lanes per census tract.
 My groupmates then used that information to look at potential associations with the typologies created by UDP.
-We then put everything in an interactive blog post, which you can read [here](https://www.ocf.berkeley.edu/~ischmidt/2020/cp-101-assignment-3/).
+We then structured our results as a blog post, which you can read [here](https://www.ocf.berkeley.edu/~ischmidt/2020/cp-101-assignment-3/).

 ### **BART and Accessibility**
 - **Co-Author**: Rowan Pan

 For another assignment, my partner and I investigated factors affecting accessibility to BART, particularly looking at the location of the Warm Springs and Fremont stations.
 I built my own network based on a county street centerlines shapefile, which I used to calculate distance and walking times to BART for various locations.
-We also used data from the American Community Survey to try to determine the makeup of the neihborhoods these stations serve.
+We also used data from the American Community Survey to try to determine the makeup of the neighborhoods these stations serve.
 Read our report [here](https://www.ocf.berkeley.edu/~ischmidt/2020/cp-101-assignment-2/)!

 # Sports